 Barefoot International & Fly High Mfg. offers consumers a line of superior products developed through careful research and testing.

-• Promoted dealer retention while changing 33 percent of dealers to higher pricing terms reducing loss of revenue
+• Effectively enriched dealer retention while altering 33% of dealers to higher pricing tiers thus reducing loss of revenue.

-• Created, managed and updated media, including price sheets, product photos, descriptions and documentation
+• Created, managed and updated catalogs, price sheets, product photos, descriptions and documentation.

-• Deploy UPS backups to computers and mission-critical servers; minor computer cleaning, maintenance, and updating
+• Deployed UPS backups to computers and mission-critical servers; computer cleaning, maintenance, and updating.

 Microsoft